Quitting Drinking: Where to Start – Part 2

 FEEL YOUR FEELINGS.
 Cry when you need to, and laugh when you can.
 Get angry if you feel like it.
 Eat when you are hungry.
 Sleep when you are tired.
 Most likely, you haven’t felt your feelings for a long time.
 You will find many feelings that you may not be able to even identify.
 This is going to be really strange at first, but try to embrace them.
 This was not meant to be easy, but it will get easier with time!

 COMMIT TO 90 DAYS.
-Researchers at Yale University have documented what they call the sleeper effect–a gradual re-engaging of proper decision making and analytical functions in the brain’s prefrontal cortex–after a drug addict or alcoholic has abstained for at least 90-days.
+Researchers at Yale University have documented what they call the sleeper effect–a gradual re-engaging of proper decision making and analytical functions in the brain’s prefrontal cortex–after a person has abstained for at least 90-days.
 From the July 05, 2007 issue of Time Magazine’s cover story, “How We Get Addicted” by Michael D. Lemonick, “Research shows that the prefrontal cortex of the brain is very important in sustaining substance abuse sobriety because it helps you control your impulses and refrain from alcoholism and drug abuse.
 It takes at least 90-days for it to re-engage.”

 AVOID DRINKING SITUATIONS.
 You know that saying, if you stand by the hot dog cart long enough, you will get a hot dog!
 Do not put yourself in situations where alcohol is the main event!
 This also pertains to people; you might have to give up your old drinking buddies and the favorite watering hole.
 It’s really important that you stay away from all alcohol related activities to minimize your triggers and cravings, which unfortunately are a part of early sobriety.
 Alcoholism is very powerful disease, do not underestimate it!!!